Best Small Bedroom gardening ideas

 If you want to create a small bedroom garden that is both beautiful and functional, then you need to choose the right plants.
 There are a few things to keep in mind when selecting plants for your space:

-2. Think about the size of your room and the garden space you have for plants.
-If you have a small room, you will want to choose smaller plants that don't require too much space.
+2. Think about the size of your room and your garden space for plants.
+If you have a small room, you will want to choose smaller plants that don’t require too much space.

 The furniture and layout of your small bedroom garden can make a big difference in how it looks and functions: